 The Company recognised under "Staff costs - Wages, salaries and similar expenses" in the income statement (Note 14) the expense incurred corresponding to the incentive-based redundancy plan approved by the Directors of the Bolsas y Mercados Españoles Group in 2018, which was restricted to a reduced group of employees that met specific characteristics.
-The amounts outstanding are detailed, where applicable, on the liabilities side of the statement of financial position at the close of 2020 and 2019 under "Other long-term employee benefits" (Note 12).
+The amounts outstanding are detailed, where applicable, on the liabilities side of the statement of financial position at the close of 2021 and 2020 under "Other long-term and short-term employee benefits" (Note 12).

-There was no detailed redundancy plan warranting recognition of a provision in this connection at 31 December 2020 and 2019 except for the above-mentioned incentive-based plan.
+There was no detailed redundancy plan warranting recognition of a provision in this connection at 31 December 2021 and 2020 except for the above-mentioned incentive-based plan.